Dr Siwan Roberts

 Stemming from my experience as a clinical psychologist, I am interested in relational health for children and in developing trauma-informed preventative and early intervention work in clinical practice.

 1. Using factor analysis and path analysis, I will be testing predicted relationships between a combination of existing and newly generated variables from the Cardiff Child Development Study longitudinal dataset.
-I am asking; 1.) whether parents' attunement to their infant (measured by maternal sensitivity and intersubjectivity) mediates the relationships between parents' history of adversity and later child mental health difficulties (externalising and internalising), and 2.) whether child's empathy at age 7 years mediates the relationship between children's adversity (including abuse and household dysfunction) and their mental health.
+I am asking; 1.) whether parents' attunement to their infant (measured by aspects of maternal sensitivity and intersubjectivity) mediates the relationships between parents' history of adversity and later child mental health difficulties (externalising and internalising), and 2.) whether child's empathy at age 7 years mediates the relationship between children's adversity (including abuse and household dysfunction) and their mental health.

-2. Informed by the results of Part 1, I will design and conduct a new study using Functional near-infrared spectroscopy (fNIRs) to test whether parent-child synchrony at the neural level mediates the relationship between parents' history of adversity and child outcomes.
+2. Informed by the results of Part 1, I will design and conduct a new study using Functional near-infrared spectroscopy (fNIRS) to test whether parent-child synchrony at the neural level mediates the relationship between parents' history of adversity and child outcomes.
 I may compare two groups of parent-child pairs (high vs. low parental adversity) on synchrony between parent-child versus stranger-child during competitive and co-operative tasks.

 Finally, I will discuss the clinical implications of the results.
 In particular, which therapeutic interventions at the early intervention stage and/or which universal classroom programmes target the identified mechanisms (e.g. attunement, empathy)?
 Does their use contribute to possible ways of preventing the development of mental health difficulties in children?